Skip to main content

 • who has genuine, real-life influence and control over the purposes and means of the processing.

 A first step to working out your role is to identify the distinct sets of processing operations and their purposes.
-Whoever makes the overarching decisions about the ‘how’ and the ‘why’ of the processing is a controller.
+Whoever makes the decisions about the ‘how’ and the ‘why’ of that processing activity is a controller for that activity.

 As IoT products process personal information for several purposes, you may be a controller or joint controller for some phases of the processing and a processor for others.